The Dragonflies and Damselflies of North Carolina

 Flight Charts

 Abundance Very rare in NC.
 Even throughout its overall range, Dunkle (2000) calls it rare, and NatureServe gives it a global rank of G3 (rare).
-Though there are a minimum of 35 records with dates, many seem to be from the same general area and it should not be inferred that the species is not rare.
+Though there are a minimum of 35 NC records with dates, many seem to be from the same general area and it should not be inferred that the species is not rare.
 In fact, there are only four records since 2000, and three are from the same two-week period in Wake County in 2010.

 Flight Late April to mid-June; records fall between 28 April and 20 June.
+The majority of records are for the middle of May.

 Habitat Larger rivers and streams that are fast-flowing, though occasionally at lakes with good water quality.